SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ### Telemetry Integration

-The most important part of the knowledge of Jona comes from the telemtry information of the simulation game.
+The most important part of the knowledge of Jona comes from the telemetry information of the simulation game.
 As said, a data provider for *Assetto Corsa Competizione* exists and is used by the ACC plugin to load the data and hand it over to Jona.
 A small spplication "ACC SHM Reader.exe", which is located in the *Binaries* folder, is used to acquire the data.
 This reader ist run periodically and outputs the following data:

 	[Car Data]
 	AirTemperature=24.9965